 Next, we decorated the dining room.
 It was important to us that the decorations could easily be changed to celebrate Christmas, so we stuck with a palette that could work for both.

 We set the table with our linen, embroidered Hanukkah runner and scattered silver dreidels.
-We recently sold out of the runner and dreidels, but you can create a similar look (we do plan to carry both again in 2020!).
-We then used their Navy placemats and darling silver menorah as a centerpiece.
+We then used their Navy placemats, nature inspired ornaments, and darling silver menorah as a centerpiece.
 To tie in the color palette, we placed a single red flower on each dinner plate, accented with one silver dreidel.
-We found nature inspired ornaments at Hobby Lobby and placed 2 of these on the table.

 The credenza is always a great piece to accent and creates the backdrop for the dining room.
 On the credenza, we used our popular Happy Hanukkah framed sign.
 Nicola, the homeowner creates the most beautiful pottery, which can be found on her Instagram and Facebook pages.
 We decided to use one of her vases that she created as an accent filled with a floral arrangement.